vamado09/Deep-Learning-Principles/README.md

 # Deep-Learning-Principles
-Projects and problems related to Deep Learning

-This repository contains 5 Deep Learning tasks and 1 mini project.
-For the mini project, I had the idea to create and combine one Unsupervised Model (pre-trained step) and 1 Supervised Model to correctly classify the animal class (class: 1 to 7).
-It is important to state that the data came from UCI Irvine while the created models were AutoEncoder and Artificial Neural Network (ANN).
-Every detail and explanation are within the mini project notebook, pdf, and html including data information and implementation.

-Google Colab was used for all assignments.
+The main purpose of this repository is to show a Zoo data classification task based on animal class.
+The conceptualization underlying the mini project involved the fusion of an Unsupervised Model, specifically in its pre-trained phase, and a Supervised Model.
+The primary objective of this amalgamation was to impeccably categorize distinct animal classes, each denoted by a numerical value ranging from 1 to 7.
+It is important to state that the data used in this project originates from UCI Irvine Machine Learning Repository.
+Models created were AutoEncoder and a Artificial Nerual Network (ANN).
+The mini project notebook contains detailed explanations and clear information.
+You can find this documentation in various formats, like Colab, PDF and HTML files.
+The repository also ecompasses a compilation of five different Deep Learning tasks which inlcude frameworks like Scikit-Learn, PyTorch, and TensorFlow using Keras API.